Royal Carnarvon Rifles: Ireland

 In common with a number of other Welsh militia regiments, the Royal Carnarvon was converted into a light infantry regiment in 1810.
-Its offer to serve in Ireland was taken up in November that year when the regiment embarked at Portsmouth and went into garrison at Longford.
-It was the first British militia regiment to serve there since an Act of Parliament had permitted interchange with the Irish Militia.
+The Interchange Act 1811 passed in July allowed English and Welsh militia regiments to serve in Ireland and vice versa, and the regiment's offer to serve was taken up in November that year.
+The regiment embarked at Portsmouth and went into garrison at Longford, the first British militia regiment to serve there after the Act.
 Shortly after arrival the regiment volunteered again, this time to serve in the Peninsular War.
 Although this offer was not taken up, it was reported in the Welsh press, together with rumour that the Royal Carnarvon Light Infantry were being converted into a Rifle unit.
 This was carried out in 1812, when it was officially redesignated the Royal Carnarvon (Rifle Corps).

 While stationed at Longford the regiment was employed assisting the Revenue Service and the Civil Power, and in protecting military stores.
 Acts of sabotage and terrorism were still common following the suppression of the Irish Rebellion of 1798.
 A private of the Royal Carnarvon was seriously wounded in January 1813 when a sentry post was fired upon.
 As the regiment prepared to leave Longford in March 1813 a number of the men volunteered to transfer to regiments of the Line.
 On 26 March the Royal Carnarvons marched to Belfast, from where they sailed back to the mainland in May.
 They were first stationed at Haddington in Scotland, moving to Berwick from July to September before returning to Haddington.
 Once again, the whole regiment volunteered for active service with the local regiment, the Royal Scots.
 However, with the abdication of Napoleon in April 1814 the war was coming to an end.
 The regiment was ordered home in May and reached Carnarvon in late June.
 Disembodiment was completed on 7 July.